Jrl-98/Live-Deskewing/README.md

 Please see the software user manual to help with getting started with the software.
 However, if you have an issues using the code that has not been addressed please feel free to email me at jrl70@cam.ac.uk.

 ## Using Live Deskewing GUI
-Before running the code for the first time the file path for the images on lines 285-291 will need to be update to where you have them saved on your PC.
+Before running the code for the first time the file path for the images on lines 235-241 will need to be updated to where you have them saved on your PC.
 All the required images can be found in the GUI_Images folder.

+1) Download the code from GitHub
-1) Open the camera in micromanager and select the ROI where the sheet is formed.
+2) Open the camera in micromanager and select the ROI where the sheet is formed.
 NB: Smaller ROIs will have a higher final framerate
-2) Run the script *Live_Deskew_GUI.py*
+3) Run the script *Live_Deskew_GUI.py*
-3) Press the *Start* button to begin displaying a live deskewed output.
+4) Press the *Start* button to begin displaying a live deskewed output.

 ## Things to note
-- Both [pycro-manager](https://github.com/micro-manager/pycro-manager) and [nidaqmx](https://github.com/ni/nidaqmx-python) will need to be installed for the GUI to run
+- Both [pycro-manager](https://github.com/micro-manager/pycro-manager) and [nidaqmx](https://github.com/ni/nidaqmx-python) will need to be installed for the GUI to run.
+However, in section 2.2.3 of the Software user manual we detail how to make a few simple edits to the code so that nidaqmx is not needed.
 - Once opened, by default the software will only control the camera.
 To add other hardware to the GUI navigate to the *Control Settings* tab.
 Hardware configurations can either be manually set or loaded from a configuration file.
 - Before adding any hardware control into the GUI I would recommend starting the deskewing to check everything is correctly installed and working.
 - The sheet angle (angle subtended between the excitation sheet and the scan axis) and the image pixel size (size of camera pixel in the sample) must be set under *Deskewing Parameters* on the *Live Settings* tab.